MemoryLane196/WebApp/README.md

 ## User Stories

-* [ ] You can write a memory about some location by taking a panorama photos and add your feelings in words.
+* [ ] You can write a memory about some location by taking a panorama photo and add your feelings in words.
 * [ ] You can go to the Timeline page by clicking the Memory Lane icon on the top of each page.
 * [ ] You can go to the location page by clicking on maps, location names, or typing the name in the searching bar (the searching bar accpets any language).
 * [ ] You can change your profile settings by clicking the setting icon.